TinySkillet/Notes/Heart Game Video Script.md

 **Concept:** "Next, let's talk about how the app responds to user actions.
 I adopted an **Event-Driven** architecture to decouple the components even further."

-**Implementation - Custom Event System:** "In the frontend, I implemented a custom `EventContext` using a publish-subscribe model.
+In the frontend, I implemented a custom `EventContext` using a publish-subscribe model.

 _(Show code: `Frontend/src/context/EventContext.jsx` and `Frontend/src/utils/eventEmitter.js`